ZERO FEES!BEST PRICES GUARANTEED!LOCAL SINCE 2004

 How far in advance should I book my stay in Sayulita?

-High Season in Sayulita is typically from November to May, although as Sayulita gains in popularity, the high season is lasting longer.
-During this period it is wise to book your stay approximately 6 months or more in advance.
-Hotels and villas are in high demand and fill quickly in this period, especially around Christmas and Thanksgiving.
+Hotels and villas are in high demand and fill up quickly, especially around Christmas and Thanksgiving.
 Christmas, New Year, and Semana Santa (Easter) are the busiest times of the year and may need to be booked up to a year in advance.
-More information about Mexican Holidays can be found here

 Is it nice to visit Sayulita in the summer?